-The principal dentist was responsible for dealing with these.
-Staff told us they would tell the principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.
+The practice manager was responsible for dealing with these.
+Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.

-The principal dentist told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The practice manager told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

 We looked at comments, compliments and complaints the practice received within the previous 12 months.
-These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+These showed the practice received few complaints and they responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.